'I Know That They're Cared For." Why One Mom Has Chosen To Foster Migrant Children

 "When they both came, they were terrified of the pool," says their foster mother Christi.
 "Terrified.
 And now we kind of have to stay in this pool because she will jump head first into the big pool."

 Christi is not a typical foster mother.
-She takes in migrant children from Central who have been separated from their families at the border.
+She takes in migrant children from Central America who have been separated from their families at the border.
 Due to federal rules, NPR is unable to identify the names of the children in Christi's care and is only using her first name.

 In the last two and a half years, Christi has fostered dozens of migrant children, while she and her husband balance their jobs and raise their own children.
 Her family recently moved to a larger house to provide more space for the foster kids.